aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.settings/mailmergesettings/_index.md

 ## MailMergeSettings class

 Specifies all of the mail merge information for a document.
+To learn more, visit the [Mail Merge and Reporting](https://docs.aspose.com/words/cpp/mail-merge-and-reporting/) documentation article.

 ```cpp
 class MailMergeSettings : public System::Object